joaomelo/calystone/DEVELOPMENT.md

 ## Domain

-Domain is the app logic running in a vacum without care about `views` and just with bare interfaces for `infra`.
+Domain is the app logic running in a vacum without care about any other core module.

-### Separeta state from logic

-Computation logic should be isolated in pure function whenever possible, even if they will be used to enable classes methods.

-This isolation avoid big classes files that are hard to read, avoid side effects in state that are hard to locate and makes testing easier.

-### Be simple and let upper layers carry some load

-The domain has a concise as possible properties and methods to allow state mutation, asserting business rules, and exposing essencial data to the top layers.

-These types are not meant to be flexible or adapt to every needs of the UI.
+This is a simple module focus on representing data and behaviour that is not dependent of external medida.
+These domain structures are not meant to encapsulate UI tasks.
 The point here is simplicity and communality.
-Views will extedend upon the domain to reach their needs.

-When adding something to the domain ask yourself, does the domain doesn't already expose this? if so, create the capability in the consumer.
+Service will later provide the UI with the appropriate use cases that are able to communicate with the infra structures.

-## infra
+## Infra

-infra is the module with the logic to persist and recover real data for medias like the file system and the local storage.
+Infra is the module with the logic to persist and recover real data for media like the file system and the local storage.
 It also provides services utilities for things like checking if the user browser supports the repository technology.

+Infra knows about the domain so it can manipulate the proper data structures but should not know about display and services.

+## Services

+To be written...

 ## Utils